 Formation of new businesses is very important to America and the economy, but a dark side does exist.
-The study of the anatomy of a failed business can be very enlightening. when a new business opens or is formed generally a fair amount of money is spent or invested, this often comes from the savings or loans from the owner, their family or close friends.
+The study of the anatomy of a failed business can be very enlightening.
+When a new business opens or is formed generally a fair amount of money is spent or invested, this often comes from the savings or loans from the owner, their family or close friends.
 This stimulates the general economy.
-Money spent on fixtures, leasehold improvements, services, and inventory help create jobs, but a dark side exist to this entrepreneurial adventure, when the business fails to achieve economic success people often get hurt.
+Money spent on fixtures, leasehold improvements, services, and inventory help create jobs, but a dark side exists to this entrepreneurial adventure and that is when the business fails to achieve economic success people often get hurt.

-I'm not talking about hut feelings and feeling sad, I'm talking serious pain of a financial nature.
+I'm not talking about hut feelings and or even just feeling sad, I'm talking serious pain of a financial nature.
 Contracts go unfulfilled, bills are not paid.
 Suppliers must take write-offs, and landlords after only a few months rent and more months that are never paid, usually get back buildings negatively altered, by unsophisticated novices doing shoddy work.
 Utility bills go unpaid and must be written off, those who have sold services never collect yet suffer the upfront cost and investment.
-The fixtures and inventory of these failed enterprises often sold at a discount or trashed become under utilized, or dampen a competitors future sales.
+The fixtures and inventory of these failed enterprises often sold at a discount or trashed become underutilized, or dampen a competitor's future sales.

 Footnote; This is not the first article I have written on the state of small business in America.
-I posted in January 2012 about how few Americans really go down this difficult path, "Only A Few Are Entrepreneurs"
+I posted in January 2012 a piece about how few Americans really go down this difficult path, it was titled, "Only A Few Are Entrepreneurs"